International Baccalaureate: Reception

-In 2006, an attempt was made to eliminate it from a public school in Pittsburgh, PA.
+In 2006, an attempt was made to eliminate it from a public school in Pittsburgh, Pennsylvania.
 Some schools in the United States have eliminated the IBDP due to budgetary reasons and low student participation.
-In Utah in 2008, funding for the IBDP was reduced from $300,000 to $100,000 after State Senator Margaret Dayton objected to the IB curriculum, stating, "First, I have never espoused eliminating IB ...
+In Utah, in 2008, funding for the IBDP was reduced from $300,000 to $100,000 after State Senator Margaret Dayton objected to the IB curriculum, stating, "First, I have never espoused eliminating IB ...
 I don't want to create 'world citizens' nearly as much as I want to help cultivate American citizens who function well in the world."
 Mayor Rahm Emanuel of Chicago, meanwhile, believes that IB should be an option for students in Chicago Public Schools.
 Elizabeth Brackett, reporting on her own experience of studying the IB in Chicago, found that it made for a stressful school experience but subsequently eased the pressures of university study.
 A further report by the University of Chicago concluded that Chicago Public School students who completed the IB curriculum were 40% more likely to attend a four-year college, 50% more likely to attend a selective four-year college, and significantly more likely to persist in college than their matched peers outside the IB.
 The City of Miami Beach Commission entered into an education compact with Miami-Dade County Public Schools with one of the initiatives of the compact to implement the IB curriculum throughout Miami Beach feeder schools.

 In some other parts of the world, the International Baccalaureate has been well received.

+The Asia-Pacific region has witnessed the fastest global adoption of the programme since 2010, tied to the privileging of English as a global cultural and symbolic capital and the diploma as an aspirational conduit for traditional and emerging middle classes in these regions, especially in Singapore and Hong Kong.
 In 2013, the Ministry of Education, Culture, Sports, Science and Technology of Japan and the IB announced a plan that will expand the opportunities for Japanese students to complete the IB curriculum in Japanese.
-In Malaysia a project has been developed in response to interest expressed by the Malaysia Ministry of Education (MoE) in working with the IB to implement the IB Middle Years Programme (MYP) in select secondary state schools.
+In Malaysia, a project has been developed in response to interest expressed by the Malaysia Ministry of Education (MoE) in working with the IB to implement the IB Middle Years Programme (MYP) in select secondary state schools.